yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 	"./art.png| 4K beach episode (Xenoblade Chronicles Definitive Edition)"
   >}}

-Progress on Project A.R.T. is going well, most major problems have been addressed, Morph had several eureka moments with Project Gaia, and other secret recipes are in the oven, waiting their turn.
+Progress on `Project A.R.T`. is going well, most major problems have been addressed.
+Morph had several eureka moments with Project Gaia.
+And now other secret recipes are in the oven, waiting their turn.

 That’s all folks!
-Thank you for your kind attention, happy playing, and see you next time!
+Thank you for your attention — happy playing, and see you next time!

 &nbsp;
 {{< article-end >}}